JamesWoolfenden/terraform-for-data/docs/lesson1.md

 What is Terraform

+Its an open-source command line tool for creating infrastructure.

-A declarative second generation Configuration Management tool designed to provision cloud based Infrastructure via Code.
+Terraform is a declarative second generation Configuration Management tool designed to provision cloud based Infrastructure via Code.

 What does that mean?